AndreGregu/DataAnalysis/README.md

 * Counting the metrics of compressed files

-* COunting unique metrics of groups of compressed files
+* Counting unique metrics of groups of compressed files